robavospace/lightpaper/README.md

 This would be a huge step forward for Africa.
 Access to space would allow African countries to conduct their own research, improve their infrastructure, and boost their economies.

-Robavo Space has already started making this dream a reality.

-Africa has a lot of potential, and with Robavo Space's help, it can reach new heights!
-Please support this cause so that all Africans can benefit from the opportunities that space provides

 ***

 **Contents**